-Occupational therapy students will have access to Wittson Hall 4004 (Omaha), Bennett Hall 4016 (Omaha), and Health Science Education Complex (HSEC) 204 and 206 (Kearney) with their student identification badge.
-They will also be given an access code for rooms Student Life Center (SLC) 1032, 1034, and 1041 (Omaha).
+Occupational therapy students have access to Wittson Hall 4004 (Omaha), Bennett Hall 4016 (Omaha), and Health Science Education Complex (HSEC) 204 and 206 (Kearney) with their student identification badge.
+Students receive an access code for rooms Student Life Center (SLC) 1032, 1034, and 1041 (Omaha).
 Students may study in these rooms when they are not otherwise in use.
-Activity of Daily Living (ADL) spaces will be accessed with faculty in attendance.
+Activity of Daily Living (ADL) spaces are accessed with faculty in attendance.
 Students wishing to use other rooms on either campus should contact the UNMC Central Room Scheduling Office at 402-559-7254.
 Reserve other HSEC rooms through the CAHP Administrative Assistant, 308-865-8324.
 Reserve other rooms on UNK campus via University Facilities, 308-865- 8692.